maykinmedia/archiefbeheercomponent/doc/installation/configuration.rst

 Permissions
 -----------

-The Archiefvernietigingscomponent has a simple permission system, consisting of the following permissions:
+The ArchiefBeheerComponent has a simple permission system, consisting of the following permissions:

 **can start destruction**